The sale by retail of alcohol, the provision of regulated entertainment and the provision of late night refreshments

-To the Licensing Authority and all the Responsible Authorities - see appendix two for a list of responsible authorities.
+To the Licensing Authority and all Responsible authorities.

 Is there any other information I must send with the forms?

 For the licensing authority you must enclose the correct fee.
 Cheques to be made payable to the London Borough of Tower Hamlets.
 See appendix one for information on the correct fee.

 - the extent of the boundary of the building